Windows Build Instructions

 Administrator Privileges (Right Click->Run As

 Administrator).
-Use cmake
+Use cmake to generate MSVC

-files, as follows: The release
+.sln files, as follows: The release

 version: